-Fermilab's ES&H Management System is certified in both the OHSAS 18001 Standard and the ISO 14001 Standard.
-The certification for each Standard is maintained on a three year renewal cycle which includes biannual surveillance audits performed by a third party organization.
+Fermilab's ES&H Management System is compliant to both the OHSAS 18001 Standard and the ISO 14001 Standard.

 Fermilab's Environmental Management System (EMS) is an integrated system of managing activities, training and communication to achieve environmental objectives.
 The EMS describes the Laboratory's program for execution and evaluation of programs for protecting the environment, assuring compliance with applicable environmental regulations and standards and avoiding adverse environmental impacts through an effort of continual improvement.

-Fermilab's policy for environmental protection is described in the Director's Policy.
+Fermilab's policy for environmental protection is described in the Environmental Policy.
 The policy identifies the major goals under which the Laboratory's efforts are directed to meet the EMS program objective.

 The FESHM Environmental chapter series describes certain key program elements under this management system.